 During the reigns of the Five Good Emperors the Roman Empire was at its height.
 While there may not have been true peace as the name “Pax Romana” suggests, these rulers brought strong governance and stability to the empire.

 Coincidentally, or perhaps not, none of the Five Good Emperors inherited the title of emperor from blood relations.
 Nerva was named emperor by the Senate after the assassination of Domitian and subsequently chose the person he saw with the most merit to become the next emperor.

 This trend would continue on all the way until Marcus Aurelius, who named his son Commodus as his heir.

-The term “Five Good Emperors” was coined by the philosopher Niccolo Machiavelli in his book, The Discourses on Livy.
+The philosopher Niccolo Machiavelli coined the term “Five Good Emperors” in his book, The Discourses on Livy.
 In it he argued that the adopted emperors were far superior to any other emperor that gained the title by birth (aside from the emperor Titus of the Flavian dynasty).

 Through the rule of the Five Good Emperors, the legacy of Rome was ensured and the impacts of its cultural, political, economic, and social feats are in some cases still felt to this day.

-A brief summary of each of the reigns of the Five Good Emperors can be viewed below.
+Below highlights a brief summary of each of the reigns of the Five Good Emperors.